navcoin/NavHub/content/news/2018-07-30-navpi-memory-management-v1-0-9-release-notes.md

 ### USB swap

-For best results, it’s recommended to utilize a USB drive as your swap space, due to the fact that repeated reads/writes to the SD card can potentially wear it out.
+For best results, it’s recommended to utilize a USB drive as your swap space, since repeated reads/writes to the SD card may wear it out.
 There are multiple articles, posts and resources from the linux and Raspbian community demonstrating how to setup a swap space on a USB.
 We tested many approaches and created our own version intended for the NavPi, which is now documented Knowledge Base.

 * [How to enable USB swap space on NavPi](https://info.navcoin.org/knowledge-base/navpi-usb-swap/) (NavCoin Knowledge Base)